Categories

 Being naturally strong and well-built I decided to open and run a gym there.

-My parents sent me enough money for us to survive for a year and to buy the metals needed for me to build my own gym equipment in our garden.
+My parents sent me enough money to survive for a year and buy the metals needed for me to build my own gym equipment.(I could not possibly have afforded to buy new gym equipment!).

-It took me a whole year to design and weld all the equipment and I opened up my gym and named it “Fit, Healthy and Strong in Body, Mind and Spirit”.
+It took me a whole year to design and weld all the equipment I needed, and I opened up my gym and named it:

 It kept us busy and afloat financially for the next ten years.